attakei/sphinx-revealjs/demo/revealjs4/index.rst

 .. revealjs-notes::

-   Content outputs into "aside" element, and you can see as speaker-notes.
+   Content outputs into <aside> element, and you can see as speaker-notes.

 From: